 One thing that can give any sales rep or even sales ops nightmares is implementing new tech that claims to aid your work.
 Sometimes it works so well that you feel like a moron.
 Sometimes it works so bad that you just want to fire whoever recommended it.

-Got a crazy, funny or situationally sad sales story that you’d like to share, comment below or just give us a holler here, we’re all ears.
-And, if you just want to know what we are up to, talk to us here.
+Got a crazy, funny or situationally sad sales story that you’d like to share, comment below or just give us a holler here we’re all ears.